techmatters/hrm/hrm-service/docker-database/README.md

 # Running a local DB with Docker

+- this is possibly outdated, see top level documentation

 As an alternative to installing Postgres on your local workstation, you can use postgres docker containers for local development

 This has a couple of advantages: